rocket-connect/gqlpt/apps/docs/docs/introspection.md

   await client.connect();

   const result = await client.generateAndSend(
-    "Get user with id 1 and their recent posts"
+    "Get user with id 1 and their recent posts",
   );

   // result is now fully typed based on your GraphQL schema